mdoruska/Bioeconomic_Model/README.md

 Factor_Cost_Shares.do is the code used to estimate the expenditure shares used to calibrate the bioeconmic model.
 This code creates Table S4.

-Vegetation_Production_Functino.do is the code used to estimate the vegetation production function.
+Vegetation_Production_Function.do is the code used to estimate the vegetation production function.
 This code creates Table S8.

+Back_of_the_Envelope_Calculations.do is the code used for the back of the envelope calculations for the broader income benefits of aquatic vegetation removal.

 All .csv files are produced by Bioecnomic_Simualtion_Code.jl and are used by Bioeconomic_Model_Main_Results.do and Fertilizer_Infection_Results.do to create the core results.
 Each .csv file has a corresponding codebook that describes the data in the file.